-Today, we’re close to the end of a much-needed major architectural renovation that will future-proof the building for the next generations of theatregoers and theatre-makers.
-We have been busy:
+Today, following our much-needed major architectural renovation, the building is future-proofed for the next generations of theatregoers and theatre-makers.
+Our capital development project has:

-- making our theatre accessible to everyone: in our front of house areas, in our auditorium and backstage
+- made our theatre accessible to everyone: in our front of house areas, in our auditorium and backstage

-- improving the theatrical experience with a flexible stage, individual comfortable seating and great sightlines throughout the auditorium
+- improved the theatrical experience with a flexible stage, individual comfortable seating and great sightlines throughout the auditorium

-- creating improvements outside the auditorium, by building more toilets and opening a welcoming new café on Kilburn High Road
+- created improvements outside the auditorium, by building more toilets and opening a welcoming new café on Kilburn High Road

-- unearthing original features from the Foresters’ Hall and making them visible within the building
+- unearthed original features from the Foresters’ Hall and made them visible within the building

 Everyone here has worked tirelessly to achieve this ambitious project.
 We are really proud that with these essential improvements we can ensure our longevity as a theatre of international reach and a space for the whole community, while celebrating our history and everything that has come before us.

 This transformed Tricycle is renamed Kiln Theatre – a name that echoes Kilburn, the place where we live.
 It speaks of energy and creativity and inspires a sense of warmth.
 We are a local theatre with international influence, proudly located in Brent, the most culturally diverse borough in London.